-Diet plays an important role in the strength and health of a person’s hair.
-Proteins, fats, and certain vitamins and minerals are especially important for hair health.
+Proteins, fats, and certain vitamins and minerals are important for hair health.

 Try essential oils

 Some people use essential oils to boost hair growth.
-There has been little research into how effective these oils can be, but they are unlikely to be harmful.
+However, research into their effectiveness is lacking.

-Some animal studies have suggested that rosemary oil may increase blood flow and could therefore improve scalp health.
-A healthy scalp is important for healthy hair growth.
+Some studies suggest that rosemary oil could improve scalp health by increasing blood flow.
+A healthy scalp is important for hair growth.

-One 2015 trial compared rosemary oil with minoxidil 2%.
-After 6 months, the participants applying rosemary oil and those applying topical minoxidil both experienced significant hair growth.
+A 2015 trial compared rosemary oil with minoxidil 2%.
+After 6 months, both the participants applying rosemary oil and those applying topical minoxidil experienced significant hair growth.

-In a 2014 animal study, scientists found that compared with treatments using salt water, jojoba oil, and minoxidil 3%, those using peppermint oil led to the most hair growth over 4 weeks.
+In a 2014 animal study, peppermint led to more hair growth over

-They measured hair growth by assessing using hair thickness, follicle number, and follicle depth.
+The researchers measured hair growth by assessing hair thickness and follicle number and depth.

-Massaging the scalp may help promote blood flow.
-This, in turn, may encourage hair to grow.
+Massaging the scalp may also help promote blood flow.
+This in turn may encourage hair to grow.
 Performing a gentle scalp massage using essential oils could provide extra benefits.

 Other natural remedies

-According to a 2019 review of alternative treatments for alopecia, the following remedies could also help with hair growth:
+According to a 2019 review of alternative treatments for alopecia, the following ingredients may promote hair growth: